-- B. Photographic Surveillance Operations Aimed at the Soviet Diplomatic Compound; - 1.
-Introduction photographic surveillance on the Soviet diplomatic compound in Mexico City in 1963.
-Three photographic sites, or bases, were used in this operation.(105) The primary objective of the operation was to photograph people who visited the Soviet Embassy.(106) The operation, generally, covered the main gate of the Soviet compound between 900 and 1800 (or dark) on weekdays and from 900 to 1400 on Saturdays.(107)
+- B. Photographic Surveillance Operations Aimed at the Soviet Diplomatic Compound - 1.
+Introduction

+The Mexico City CIA Station maintained photographic surveillance on the Soviet diplomatic compound in Mexico City in 1963.
+Three photographic sites, or bases, were used in this operation.
+105/ The primary objective of the operation was to photograph people who visited the Sov et Embassy.
+106/ The operation, generally, covered the main gate of the Soviet compound between 900 and 1800 (or dark) on weekdays and from 900 to 1400 on Saturdays.
+107/